aeternity/protocol/node/api/channels_api_usage.md

   the closing of a channel with a mutual agreement.
 In that case tokens will be temporarily locked using the FSM provided but participants could still produce and authenticate those transactions without the support of FSM.
-They could still continue producing an signing off-chain transactions and those are usable in on-chain disputes.
+They could still continue producing and signing off-chain transactions and those are usable in on-chain disputes.
 In this case both users are safe from malicious behaviour.